 What Is the Best Hardware-accelerated Video Transcoder for Windows 10?

 Hardware acceleration is supported by a lot of programs and browsers producing smoother video playback and editing process.
 Therefore, many video transcoders utilizes hardware acceleration in order to quicken video decoding and encoding.

-2. Launch it, choose Video and click + Video button to import the source video.
+2. Launch it, click + Video button to import the source video.